catchmareck/catchmareck/README.md

 ---

 ### About me
-I am a co-founder of [MDBS](https://mdbootstrap.com/services/) - a software development company.
+I am a co-founder of [MDBS](https://mdbootstrap.com/services/) - a software development company - and an active software engineer.
 We specialize in **web solutions**.
 I hold an **Engineer's degree** in Information Technology from the Polish-Japanese Academy of Information Technology.
 I also have a rich knowledge about Linux and am a **Certified Linux Administrator**.
 In the projects I was part of, I worked with many technologies such as JavaScript, Node.js, MongoDB, PHP, MySQL, Groovy, Java, Hadoop, HBase, or Angular and REST.

 ### Favourite technologies
 <p align=left>